snytex/snytex/README.md

 <p><strong>Fun fact:</strong> I use Arch btw.</p>

-<p>Check out my repos, and if you're into the same stuff, let's connect!</p>
+<p>Check out my repos, and if you're into the same stuff maybe we could connect</p>

 <!-- Language icons -->
 <h3>Languages I Use:</h3>